che-incubator/chectl/README.md

   --namespace=namespace  Kubernetes namespace where the resources are defined

   --plugin=plugin        Che plugin to include in the workspace

-  --project=project      source code project to include in the workspace

   --selector=selector    label selector to filter the Kubernetes resources
 ```